Graciano1997/morse_code/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-- Decode a morse code
+- Decode a morse code to human language

 <p align="right">(<a href="#readme-top">back to top</a>)</p>